asta-kunn/EAN-13-Barcode-Generator/README.md

     4. Print on screen (canvas) the correct EAN barcode for the 12 input digits and the checkdigit.
 The image is also written to the file from Step (1) in the PostScript format.
-Your barcode should consist of at least four different colors, like the examples given below.
+Your barcode should consist of at least four different colors.